Jay Osmond

 Jay Wesley Osmond (born March 2, 1955) is an American musician.
-He is best known for being a member of the Osmond family of performers.
-He was the drummer for the group although has now retired from performing continues to work in other areas, such as support for the 2022 musical The Osmonds.
+He is a member of the Osmond family of performers.
+He wrote the story to the 2022 musical The Osmonds, a musical based on the life and music of the family.
+The musical was shown around the United Kingdom and Ireland in 2022, after being previously postponed due to the COVID-19 pandemic.